 (7) A local house must meet at least four times a year.

-(8) The term of a local house is five years: Provided that, notwithstanding anything to the contrary contained in any law, but subject to section 7063(14), the term of a local house that was established and constituted in terms of any applicable legislation prior to the commencement of this Act, will expire on 31 March 2017 30 April 2022: Provided further that any term of office of local houses reconstituted or established after the commencement of this Act, shall expire every five years on 31 March, calculated from 31 March 2017 30 April, calculated from 30 April 2022.
+(8) The term of a local house is five years: Provided that, notwithstanding anything to the contrary contained in any law, but subject to section 63(14), the term of a local house that was established and constituted in terms of any applicable legislation prior to the commencement of this Act, will expire on 30 April 2022: Provided further that any term of office of local houses reconstituted or established after the commencement of this Act, shall expire every five years on 30 April, calculated from 30 April 2022.

 (9) The traditional and Khoi-San leaders who participate in the proceedings of a municipal council as contemplated in section 81 of the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998), must report on such participation in accordance with the provisions of that section.